Termantita/AmbientIcons/about.md

 - Ambient mode for dual mode
 - Ambient mode for wave trail and glow
 - Adjust where to pick the colors in the mod's settings (X and Y axes)
-- Pick the color from the BG wihout objects affecting the ambient mode
+- Pick the color from the BG wihout objects affecting the ambient mode (not working in editor yet)
+- Globed integration with progressbar